linhnt31/Blockchain_Specialization_Coursera/README.md

 ## 1. Introduction

 This repo contains all my work for this specialization.
 All the notes, reference materials, code base, quiz questions, screenshot, and images, are taken from, unless specified, [Blockchain Specialization on Coursera](https://www.coursera.org/specializations/blockchain#about).
-Feel free to contact me you find any mistake or want to add something to make the repository more complete by creating pull requests.
+Because this is the first time I study and work with blockchain, so feel free to contact me you find any mistake or want to add something to make the repository more complete by creating pull requests.
+Thank you!

 ## 2. Assignment Solutions